Old School poster

 The inciting incident occurs at 10 minutes when Dean Pritchard informs Mitch his new house is on campus property, and the dean plans to use his position to destroy any fun, setting up the central conflict..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The trio decides to start a fraternity to keep the house and legally continue partying, actively choosing to relive their college days despite being in their thirties., moving from reaction to action.
+This reveals the protagonist's commitment to The trio decides to start a fraternity to keep the house and legally continue partying, actively choosing to relive their college days despite being in their thirties., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Frank has a breakdown and streaks through town, ending up tranquilized.
 The fraternity faces expulsion hearings, and Mitch loses Nicole due to his immaturity., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.